chapel-lang/chapel/doc/rst/technotes/ioSerializers.rst

    proc ref T.deserialize(reader: fileReader(?),
                           ref deserializer: ?dt) throws

-For classes, this signature must be slightly different:
+For classes, this signature is slightly different in that it requires the ``override`` keyword and a blank this-intent:

 .. code-block:: chapel